 While some places of the internet have only joked about sniffing dogs paws, the fact of the matter is that your dog has a very specific odor.
 Because dogs don’t sweat like we do, it’s usually their paws that bare the brunt of that stink because that’s one of the few places they perspire.
 These are known as the merocrine sweat glands.
 The other glands your dog has, the apocrine sweat glands, are all over your dog’s body.
 They aren’t responsible for cooling, though.
 Instead they’re responsible for producing pheromones

 While we aren’t picking up on those pheromones, the oils that your dogs coat produces will produce a smell, and that’s what our sniffers pick up on while sniffing our pooches.
-And because smell is a sense that is so heavily tied to memory, don’t be afraid to take a big ole whiff of your pup the next time he comes lumbering over to say hello.
+And because smell is a sense that connects heavily to memory, don’t hesitate to take a big ole whiff of your pup the next time he comes lumbering over to say hello.